sflocascio/mystery_word/README.md

 Implement the game of Mystery Word.

-## Objectives

-After completing this assignment, you should understand:

-- All the basics of Python!

-After completing this assignment, you should be able to:

-- Create an interactive program.
-- Read from a file.
-- Choose a random value.
-- Keep track of state.
--

-## Details

-### Deliverables

-- A Git repo containing at least:

-  - a `README.md` file explaining how to run your project

-### Requirements

-- No PEP8 warnings or errors

 ## Normal Mode

 You will implement the game Mystery Word.
 In your game, you will be playing